-The purpose of the groups is provide opportunities to meet each other, share knowledge and information and encourage collaboration.
+The purpose of the groups is to provide opportunities to meet each other, share knowledge and information and encourage collaboration.
 These networks provide rich resources for partnership, collaboration, learning, mentoring and expertise.

-- Maintenance of a unique password protected web space on the PFC site for each affinity group to post and share materials, announce and organize events or initiate a discussion within the group.
+- Research to help you identify other funders interested in your field of interest (providing contact names and addresses to get your network started) Maintenance of a protected web space on the PFC site for each affinity group to post and share materials, announce and organize events or initiate a discussion within the group.